 Role and Career Development opportunities

 What will the candidate find themselves doing if they join your firm?
 Are there clear expectations of what the role involves and the requirements for progression to the next level?
 Not everyone will feel strongly about having a detailed job specification.
-However candidates do need to know what success in the role looks like and what are the opportunities for career development.
+However, candidates do need to know what success in the role looks like and what are the opportunities for career development.
 Can you provide examples of employees who have progressed internally?
 Do you have evidence of how you support this through coaching, mentoring, and training?
-Good career prospects is the most frequently mentioned criterion by candidates registering with us.
+Good career prospects are the most frequently mentioned criterion by candidates registering with us.

 Culture and Values

 Most employers articulate a set of values on their website.
 Are these reflected in the day-to-day experience of working within your firm, and if so how?
 If you talk about diversity and inclusiveness, is that reflected in your workforce and working practices?
 Fully engaged employees are the happiest and most productive.
 Think about how you induct new employees and communicate with consultants who are working on remote project sites as well as the opportunities for individuals to influence and contribute more broadly to the firm.
 Another key factor is work/life balance; everyone knows that travel comes with the territory in consulting.
-However it is important to be honest about your expectations and if you can offer some degree of flexibility that could make you very attractive indeed to candidates.
+However, it is important to be honest about your expectations and if you can offer some degree of flexibility that could make you very attractive indeed to candidates.